bbuysschaert/BRITE_decor/README.md

 Dear all,

 This is a bundled version of different Python routines, which may prove to be useful for the detrending of BRITE photometry and its analysis.
+We are currently overhauling the repository using 'svn'.
+Please stay tuned for further news.

 # Requirements
 'Standard' Python packages are expected to be installed.
 I include the installed version I have on my local computer.
 Let me know if a previous version will not work / run.